Chapter 1 : Sirius Black

 Even she had been plagued with a few doubts when James first befriended the boy in first year.
 He’d sent letter after letter back home, all talking about his new friends Sirius Black, Remus Lupin and Peter Pettigrew.
 Both she and William had been thrilled that their son was meeting mates so easily, but they’d still harbored enough doubt about someone belonging to the Black bloodline.
 They’d seen too much damage done by that family during their fifty years in office.

-All that anxiety melted away though when they’d met Sirius for themselves during Christmas Holiday.
+But all that anxiety had melted away when they’d met Sirius for the first time during Christmas Holiday.
 From that day on they had tried their hardest to give him all the things his own flesh and blood deprived him of.

 Olivia felt another wave of guilt wash through her.
 She should have gone to the house with Sirius.
 He’d said he needed to do it alone, but she shouldn’t have listened.
 Would her presence have actually helped anything, though?
 Could she stand in that home and not let her anger get the best of her?
 She knew from an old colleague that the youngest Black, Regulus, had been overheard bragging about taking on the mark of Voldemort.
 Though they’d always known how much the Black family supported the blood purist, it surprised Olivia to learn that they would allow their youngest son, barely sixteen if her memory served, to make such a deadly decision.
 And if she’d have gone with Sirius, she wouldn’t have been able to leave the home without trying to take Walburga with her.
 The woman deserved to rot in Azkaban for the abuse she piled atop of one son, and the support she gave the other to willingly hand over his soul.